Jeremy Antonisse

-Jeremy Antonisse (born 29 March 2002) is a professional footballer who plays as a forward for Eredivisie club FC Emmen, on loan from Eerste Divisie team Jong PSV and the Curaçao national team.
+Jeremy Cornelis Jacobus Antonisse (born 29 March 2002) is a professional footballer who plays as a left winger for Greek Super League club A.E.
+Kifisia.
+Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 A youth academy graduate of PSV, Antonisse signed his first professional contract with the club in August 2019.
 He signed a three-year contract through to the summer of 2022.

-On 30 November 2020, he made his professional debut for Jong PSV in a 1–0 league defeat against SC Cambuur.
+On 30 November 2020, Antonisse made his professional debut for Jong PSV in a 1–0 league defeat to SC Cambuur.
 He made his senior debut for PSV on 26 January 2021 in a 2–0 league win against FC Emmen.
 On 23 August 2021, he signed a contract extension with club until June 2024.

-On 31 January 2023, Antonisse joined FC Emmen on a loan deal until the end of the season.
+On 31 January 2023, he joined FC Emmen on a loan deal until the end of the season.

+On 1 September 2023, Primeira Liga club Moreirense announced the signing of Antonisse on a four-year contract.
+In July 2025, he joined newly promoted Greek Super League club A.E.
+Kifisia.

 International career

-Born in Netherlands, Antonisse is of Curaçaoan descent.
-He has previously represented Netherlands in youth level.
-On 16 October 2019, he was named in stand-by list for 2019 FIFA U-17 World Cup after missing out on 21-man final squad for the tournament.
+Born in the Netherlands, Antonisse is of Curaçaoan descent.
+He has previously represented Netherlands at youth level.
+On 16 October 2019, he was named in stand-by list for the 2019 FIFA U-17 World Cup.

-In March 2021, he received maiden call-up to Curaçao national team for World Cup qualifying matches against Saint Vincent and the Grenadines and Cuba.
-He made his debut on 25 March 2021 against Saint Vincent and the Grenadines.
-In June 2021, he was named in Curaçao's 42-man preliminary squad for 2021 CONCACAF Gold Cup.
+In March 2021, Antonisse received his first call-up to the Curaçao national team for the 2022 FIFA World Cup qualifying matches.
+He made his debut on 25 March in a 5–0 win over Saint Vincent and the Grenadines.
+In June 2021, he was named in Curaçao's 42-man preliminary squad for the 2021 CONCACAF Gold Cup.

+In June 2025, Antonisse was named in the squad for the 2025 CONCACAF Gold Cup.